 Listening

 A patient will trust a listening nurse.
-Although we have two ears and one mouth, in a time-pressed situation we tend to speak more than listen.
-Just like with honesty, our patients can tell when we are paying attention.
+Sometimes when in a time-pressed situation, we tend to speak more than listen.
+Just as with honesty, our patients can tell when we are paying attention and when we are not.
 Body language is important.
 Here are some ways we physically show attention.

 - Facing the patient